osg-htc/user-documentation/documentation/PATh/htc_workloads/using_data/data-transfer.md

 </tr>
 </table>

+## Space for Project or Public Data

+The examples above are both specific to a single user.
+If you need to share files with other members of your group or project, or need to make files publicly available, please contact the facilitation team to arrange a project folder: [support@path-cc.io](mailto:support@path-cc.io)

+# Transferring Data To/From HTCondor Jobs

 **Regardless of where data is placed, jobs should only be submitted with `condor_submit` from `/home`.**

-## Transfer Smaller Job Input and Output Files to/from /home
+## Transfer Smaller Job Input and Output Files to/from `/home `

 You should use your `/home` directory to stage job files where:
 * individual input files per job are less than 1GB per file, and if there